Rating: (5 out of 5)

 Please see the end of the post for content warnings.

-Have you read The Fever King?
-What were your thoughts?
+Have you read The Girl With the Red Balloon or any of Katherine Locke’s other books?
 Let’s chat in the comments below!